savannahmarshall/Cyberstore/README.md

 **Ensure Node.js is Installed:** Confirm that you have Node.js installed.
 If not, download and install it from the official Node.js website which can be found in the installation section above.

+**Clone the Repository:** Clone the project repository to your local machine.

-**Install Dependencies:** Navigate to the project folder and run the following commands to install the necessary dependencies:
+**Install Dependencies:** Navigate to the project directory and run the following command: **npm install** to install the necessary dependencies.
-   * npm install
-   * npm run seed

-**Run the Application:** Initialize the command-line application by typing:
-   * node server.js
+**Create .env File:** Create a .env file in the root of the project directory.
+Add your PostgreSQL credentials and other environment variables to keep them secure.

+**PostgreSQL:** Log in to your PostgreSQL database and run the schema.sql file to create the necessary database schema.
+You can use a PostgreSQL client like psql or tools such as pgAdmin to execute the SQL commands.

+**Seed Database:** Populate the database with initial data by running the seed command: **npm run seed.**

+**Start Server:** Launch the server to start the application using the command: **node server.js.**

+**Test API Endpoints:** Use Insomnia or a similar API client to test the API endpoints and ensure everything is functioning as expected.

 **Please click [here]() to view a demo on how to use this application.**